-Any witness whose appearance has been so requested by any party, or from whom the arbitral tribunal wishes to hear, shall attend the hearing.
-If a witness whose appearance has been requested fails to attend without a valid reason, the arbitral tribunal shall disregard the witness statement unless exceptional circumstances justify this failure to attend (Article 4.7).13
+If a witness whose appearance has been requested fails to attend without a valid reason, the arbitral tribunal shall disregard the witness statement unless exceptional circumstances justify this failure to appear (Article 4.7).14

 If the parties and the arbitral tribunal agree that a fact witness need not appear, the progress of the arbitration may be enhanced.
 Article 4.8 states that such an agreement does not reflect agreement on the content of the witness statement.
 Article 5.6 contains a similar rule for expert reports.